An Unforgettable Trip To The Fabled Portuguese Coast

 We dined, too, at Rei das Praias, an Algarve establishment that has held court on a gorgeous, private beach since 1976.
 Seafood is the point here, of course, and we ordered our fish whole (the restaurant will cater to your imagination, whether you prefer your fish grilled, sautéed, or blanketed in sauce).
 This slice of the Algarve feels not unlike the Hamptons, with its elegant customers, accommodating beach property, and slip of sea not far out of reach.

-Perhaps the Algarve has worked itself into my soul so completely because it was part of my final international trip in Before Times — before Covid, before vaccination and testing wars, before masks as a de rigueur part of travel.
-But mostly I think that it is the charm that stays with me, those metallic sardines, glinting in the midday light; the sizzling, scarlet, heads-on langoustines served at an unnamed bistro on a Carvoeiro side street; the green-blue waters of the famed Praia de Dona Ana.
+The beauty and charm of the Algarve still lingers.
+Those metallic sardines, glinting in the midday light; the sizzling, scarlet, heads-on langoustines served at an unnamed bistro on a Carvoeiro side street; the green-blue waters of the famed Praia de Dona Ana.
 It has all stayed with me: the magic, the light at dusk, the crisp white Port and tonic enjoyed as a Portuguese aperitif.
 The Algarve delivers.
-Passport and mask in hand, I’m plotting my return.
+Passport in hand, I’m plotting my return.